ImageMagick/Usage-Markdown/canvas/index.md

 *Future: Flip the extra image over to generate a larger tiling pattern (**pmg** tiling group).*

-*Future: how to cut out (mask) a hexagon from a image so it will tile perfectly, without gaps or overlaps.*
+*Future: how to cut out (mask) a hexagon from an image so it will tile perfectly, without gaps or overlaps.*

 ### Triple Hex Tiling {#tile_triple_hex}